nullpointer-io/stablediffusion/README.md

 cd ./tryout-stablediffusion
 ```

 Install the necessary Python libraries.
 The incorporated torch library must be matched with the CUDA version of your GPU.
-Hint: The
+Note: The
-size of the torch library for CUDA 11.6 for example is around 2 GB.
+size of the torch library for CUDA 11.6 is around 2 GB for example.
 ```
 pip install -r requirements.cuda116.txt	  # CUDA 11.6
 pip install -r requirements.cuda113.txt   # CUDA 11.3